 The Information Team is based at Elderflower Fields HQ and has two main jobs.
 Firstly, acting as a central hub of information for festival goers – answering questions and pointing out where things are.
 And secondly, keeping in contact with the Field Teams and the festival production team to update the programme with any changes and communicate this to staff and the public.
 If you love organising and creating calm from chaos, this could be the role for you!…

-Crew HQ and Crew Support Team
+Crew HQ Team

 Our crew HQ and Crew support Team are the amazing people who look after our festival family.
 Based at Crew Headquarters you’ll be welcoming teams on shift and checking them in, ensuring they have what they need to do a great job and passing on any updates or briefings.
 You’ll be the masters of creating a happy vibe, sending our volunteers out with smiles and perhaps a bit of glitter!
 The support team will also look out for our crew welfare, so you could be delivering sun cream to the teams in the field or making sure the ticketing tent has chairs, whatever you think our volunteer family need!